heeplr/rpi-cookstrap/README.md

 RPI_PASSWORD_PW=( "$(< /dev/urandom tr -dc _A-Z-a-z-0-9 | head -c24;echo;)" )
 ```

-*~/.bootstrap.cfg* is included after the project specific
+*~/.bootstrap.cfg* will be included after the project specific
-bootstrap.cfg and override settings accordingly.
-Also, *~/.bootstrap-plugins*
+*bootstrap.cfg* and will override settings accordingly.
-can contain user plugins and will override project plugins.
+(Also, *~/.bootstrap-plugins* can contain user plugins and will override project plugins).

 This example will: